chrisperver/chrisperver/README.md

 - 👋 Hi, I’m @chrisperver
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and Z80 assembly
 - 📫 How to reach me chris@prophecynews.co.uk

 <!---